nfinit/ansibench/README.md

           [CoreMark](http://github.com/nfinit/ansibench#coremark),
           [HINT](http://github.com/nfinit/ansibench#hint)_

-This repository packages a selection of ANSI (and some K&R) C program sources useful for benchmarking a wide variety of systems and compilers, including a number of classic industry standard benchmarks as well as some more practical programs that can also be used as benchmarks.
+This repository packages a selection of C program sources useful for benchmarking a wide variety of systems and compilers, including a number of classic, industry-standard benchmarks as well as some select programs that can be used as benchmarks.
+Sources in this package generally target ANSI C (ISO C90) compliance to maximize compatibility, though most benchmarks are still in the process of being refactored to that standard.

-All programs presented in this package are tested with GCC and HP C in ANSI mode to ensure they function as expected.
+Sources in this package are at a minimum tested with GCC on Linux and a strict warning set.
+They are (variably) further tested with GCC on Mac OS, OpenBSD, AIX, HP-UX and other systems, as well as proprietary compilers such as IBM VisualAge C and HP C.

-Always remember that a benchmark is really only accurate for evaluating a system's performance on that very specific set of operations which don't always reflect your system's typical workload, and thus only paints a partial picture of your system's overall capabilities.
+Always remember that a benchmark is ultimately only accurate for evaluating a system's performance on that very specific set of operations which don't always reflect its typical workload, and thus only paints a partial picture of your system's overall capabilities.
 Many of the programs included in this package are single-threaded and very CPU-focused, and won't tell you as much about your system's memory, disk, or I/O capabilities among other critical architectural features that may allow it to pull ahead of supposedly faster systems in many use cases.

 Nonetheless, these programs are still easy and useful tools for evaluating compilers and giving you a *rough* idea of how your system performs and